-- 7. The New Zealand Police provision of support and assistance to the Solomon Islands Government to re-establish law and order, on or after 6 October 2002.
+- 7. The New Zealand Police provision of support and assistance to the Solomon Islands Government to re-establish law and order between 6 October 2002 and 30 June 2017.

-- 8. Operations RATA I and RATA II, which have been the New Zealand military contribution the Regional Assistance Mission in the Solomon Islands (RAMSI) from 24 July 2003.
+- 8. Operations RATA I and RATA II, which were the New Zealand military contribution to the Regional Assistance Mission in the Solomon Islands (RAMSI) from 24 July 2003 to September 2013.

 Further information on service by New Zealand personnel in the Solomon Islands can be found in the media statements listed below, on the Overseas Deployments page and Solomon Islands page of the NZDF website, and on the Medals Listed by Campaign page.

 The proportions of the ribbon follow those used for the New Zealand General Service Medal 1992.
 The ribbon is comprised of stripes of green, blue and yellow.
 These are the main colours of the Flag of the Solomon Islands.

 The Royal Warrant for the New Zealand General Service Medal 2002 can be viewed here.